EE contract and billing

 How can I speak to EE Broadband about my bill?

-You can contact EE Broadband customer service by phone on 07953 966 250 between 8am and 9pm on weekdays or 8am to 8pm on weekends.
+You can contact EE Broadband customer service by phone on 0800 079 8586 or on 07953 966250 between 8am and 9pm on weekdays or 8am to 8pm on weekends.
 Alternatively there is a live chat facility on the EE website.
+You can also get in touch via social media @EE on Twitter or @ee on Facebook.